top of page

 arfid therapy in pennsylvania and new jersey

 Therapeutic approaches to ARFID can include education about ARFID, nervous system regulation, increasing coping skills, sensory integration strategies, interoceptive awareness training, psychotherapy for underlying anxieties or obsessive-compulsive tendencies, and including family and caregiver support and are tailored to meet an individual’s specific needs.
+Therapy will support your recovery from ARFID and other mental health concerns.

 Image by Jennifer Schmidt